 Over 90% of our graduates pursue a post-baccalaureate degree in medical school, dental school, pharmacy school, podiatry school, veterinary school, law school, graduate school (neuroscience, biology, chemistry, clinical psychology, counseling psychology, community psychology, experimental psychology), and physical therapy programs.
 Other neuroscience students have obtained research positions at such institutions as Cleveland Clinic and University Hospitals of Cleveland.

-For details on the neuroscience concentration, including course requirements, view the John Carrroll Undergraduate Bulletin.
+For details on the interdisciplinary neuroscience concentration, including course requirements, view the John Carrroll Undergraduate Bulletin.